BC Lions: 2000 Grey Cup champions

 Expectations were high for the CFL champion Lions in 2001, but the team ultimately never seemed to jell.
 Quarterback Damon Allen struggled, and the team hovered around the 0.500 mark all season.
 Finishing at 8–10, the Lions did make the playoffs, but were immediately bounced by Calgary in the Western Division semi-finals, 28–19.
 Matt Kellett became only the second full-time field goal kicker in 26 years, as he replaced the legendary Lui Passaglia.
 Rookie middle linebacker Barrin Simpson led the team in tackles and was named a first-team CFL All-Star, as well as the CFL's Rookie of the Year and Jackie Parker Trophy winner.
 Cornerback Eric Carter was also named to the CFL's 2001 All-Star team.

 Bob Ackles returned to the Lions as president and CEO before the 2002 season, which saw the Lions finish at 10–8 for a third-place finish in the Western Division, and the return of Adam Rita as head coach.
-The Lions faced Winnipeg in the Western semi-finals, falling 30–3 to the Bombers.
+The Lions faced the Winnipeg Blue Bombers in the Western semi-finals, falling 30–3 to the Bombers.
 Individually, Eric Carter and Barrin Simpson repeated as CFL All-Stars, while slotback Jason Clermont won CFL's most outstanding rookie award, as well as the Western Division's Jackie Parker Trophy.
 Fullback Sean Millington won the Dr. Beattie Martin Trophy as the outstanding Canadian Western Division player, for the 3rd time.
 This was the last season that Damon Allen played for the Lions, as he finished as the franchise's all-time leader in passing yards, pass completions and passing touchdowns.